 What does this mean to me?

-As an owner in a strata, these figures are an approximation of the amount you may be asked to pay in a given year above-and-beyond your strata’s maintenance fees.
+As an owner in a condo/strata, these figures are an approximation of the amount you may be asked to pay in a given year above-and-beyond your strata’s maintenance fees.
 While it is only a forecast, it should help you understand the likely best-case scenario (in life, things tend to cost more and take longer than expected) as far as financial exposure to maintaining the health of your common property.

 How will Eli Report justify this projection?